nuxt-community/composition-api/docs/content/en/ssrRef.md

 <alert type="info">

 Under the hood, `ssrRef` requires a key to ensure that the ref values match between client and server.
-If you have added `nuxt-composition-api` to your `buildModules`, this will be done automagically by an injected Babel plugin.
-If you need to do things differently, you can specify a key manually or add `nuxt-composition-api/babel` to your Babel plugins.
+If you have added `@nuxtjs/composition-api` to your `buildModules`, this will be done automagically by an injected Babel plugin.
+If you need to do things differently, you can specify a key manually or add `@nuxtjs/composition-api/babel` to your Babel plugins.

 </alert>